Overriding GravityView templates

 [yoursite.com]/wp-content/themes/[yourtheme]/gravityview/templates/views/list/

-Then copy the file you wish to modify, in this case list-header.php
+Then copy the file you wish to modify; in this case list-header.php

 - From the GravityView directory: